JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

     -  A "demarc" has various specialized connection panels and is usually the building's MDF.
     -  The demarc is the place where their cables and wires connect to our cables and wires.
 Our MDF is located in our Demarc.
     -  Sometimes, each service has their own demarcation.
 In either case we are legally responsible for our cables and gadgets, and they are responsible for theirs outside the demarc.
-    -  There is a "no man's land" that both parties use.
+    -  There is a "no man's land" providing gadget that both parties use.
 It is ususally split into two parts, with each party having a key to their part.
 (The grey telephone boxes on modern homes are Demarcs!)<br><br>
 -  The whole MDF / IDF thing is repeated inside the buildling.
    -  Our MDF is in our Demarc.
 There is not much stuff for our services in there, mostly electrical stuff.
 Most of the work for us is done in the IDF.
       -   Our electrical system is also very nice and well done.
 (Another document.)